Those engaged in violence will be responsible if AFSPA is reimposed : Manipur CM | Law-Order

 Both PLA and RPF are banned under the stringent Unlawful Activities (Prevention) Act.

 After his visit, Singh posted on X, ''We strongly condemn all forms of violence, and the state government has launched mass combing operations to nab the culprits and the culprit will be punished according to the law.
 No one is above the law.''
-The chief minister visited the families of the deceased. ''We stand united as a community and our government is committed to ensuring swift and thorough investigations to bring those responsible to justice,'' he posted on X.
+The chief minister visited the families of the deceased. ''We stand united as a community and our government is committed to ensuring swift and thorough investigations to bring those responsible to justice,'' he said in the post.

-In another incident which also took place on Monday at Moreh town of Tengnoupal district four police personnel and a Border Security Force constable were injured during a gunfight between militants and security personnel on Monday.
+In another incident which took place on Monday at Moreh town of Tengnoupal district, four police personnel and a Border Security Force constable were injured during a gunfight between militants and security personnel.
 They were airlifted to the state capital for better treatment, an official said.

 Moreh, which is near the India-Myanmar border has been witnessing gunfights between security forces and militants since December 30 last year.